Let’s Talk About Sleep!

 • Depression

 Based on all of the benefits it provides, it is easy to see why sleep is important for everyone.
-With that being said, I work with many children and individuals with chronic pain.
-These populations are in need of additional sleep in order for their bodies and brains to heal, restore and grow; however, they often struggle to attain even the requested minimum.
-I cannot emphasize enough how important sleep is for mental and physical health, especially within these vulnerable populations.
+By that same token, I work with many children and individuals with chronic pain.
+People who suffer from chronic pain are in need of additional sleep in order for their bodies and brains to heal, restore, and grow.
+Even so, they often struggle to reach even the requested minimum of sleep.
+I cannot emphasize enough how important good sleep habits are for mental and physical health, especially within these vulnerable populations.

 I encourage you to adapt some of these strategies into your own lifestyle.
 I know sleep can be a frustrating endeavour, but try not to become discouraged.
 It will take trial and error to discover what works best for you.
+If you are struggling to sleep, give us a call at 403-343-8891.
+Additionally, you can book online to see us at Stride!
 Good luck and sweet dreams!

 Resources